JetBrains/teamcity-documentation/topics/net.md

 Since TeamCity 2019.2.3, the .NET runner is the recommended method for building projects with the MSBuild engine.
 We have included the `msbuild` command to our refactored .NET runner to ensure a long-term support of the .NET platform development strategy.

-You can safely switch your [MSBuild steps](msbuild.md) in build configurations to the .NET runner.
+You can safely switch [MSBuild steps](msbuild.md) in your existing build configurations to the .NET runner.
 Make sure to copy all additional command-line parameters and other important settings to the new runner.
+See the [`msbuild`](#msbuild) section for more details on the settings available in the .NET runner.

 Additional features you will get in the .NET runner are:
 * Support of cross-platform MSBuild for .NET Core projects